New River Brewing to Open in Fort Lauderdale

 |

-Craft Beer Cartel and Riverside Market cofounders Julian and Lisa Seigel (center) have partnered with Native Brewing's Adam Fine and The Restaurant People to open New River Brewing in Fort Lauderdale.
+Craft Beer Cartel and Riverside Market cofounders Julian and Lisa Seigel (front) have partnered with Native Brewing's Adam Fine and the Restaurant People to open New River Brewing in Fort Lauderdale.

-Later this year, Fort Lauderdale will welcome its third brewery to an industrial complex just south of Sailboat Bend and the Tarpon River.
+Later this year, Fort Lauderdale will welcome a new brewery to an industrial complex just south of Sailboat Bend and the Tarpon River.

-The founders of Riverside Market and Native Brewing's Adam Fine have partnered with The Restaurant People to form New River Brewing, slated to open this summer.

-The brewery has been a long time coming for Riverside Market husband-and-wife team Julian and Lisa Siegel, who say they considered possible locations everywhere from Pompano Beach to Fort Lauderdale's Fat Village before settling on their current location.
+Riverside Market's founders and Native Brewing's Adam Fine have partnered with the Restaurant People to form New River Brewing.
+The project has been a long time coming for Riverside Market husband-and-wife team Julian and Lisa Siegel, who say they considered several locations over the past few years — everywhere from Pompano Beach to Fort Lauderdale's FAT Village — before settling on the current spot.

-No strangers to the craft beer community, the couple is credited with launching one of South Florida's first craft beer bars, Riverside Market.
-The restaurant and self-serve beer bar, which expanded to a larger location several years after its original founding in 2001, has enjoyed successful organic growth and today is considered one of area's most iconic establishments.
+No strangers to the craft beer community, the Siegels are credited with launching one of South Florida's first craft beer bars, Riverside Market.
+The restaurant and self-serve beer bar, which expanded to a larger location several years after its founding in 2001, has enjoyed successful organic growth and today is considered one of area's most iconic establishments.

-In 2014, the Siegels launched Craft Beer Cartel, rebooting the original Riverside Market convenience store into a homebrew and bottle shop.
+In 2014, the Siegels launched Craft Beer Cartel, rebooting the original Riverside Market convenience store as a homebrew and bottle shop.
 In July 2015, the couple opened a second location, Riverside Market South, in east Fort Lauderdale.
-A third Riverside Market is currently under construction in Plantation.
+A third Riverside Market is under construction in Plantation.

+Fine, also founder of Fresh Beer — now Brown Distributing — sold Native Brewing Company as part of the new brewery project.
+The company, established in 1999, is best known for creating some of South Florida's first brews: Native Lager, the Eleven Brown Ale, Thunderhead Red Amber Ale, and Glades Pale Ale.

-"We're here to help point them in the right direction, but we're leaving the creative stuff up to them," said The Restaurant People cofounder Tim Petrillo.
+"We're here to help point them in the right direction and keep them on track, but we're leaving the creative stuff up to the pros," Restaurant People partner Tim Petrillo says.
+"They know beer better than anyone."

-Slated to launch before fall, New River Brewing will be located at 280 SW Sixth Street in a large warehouse located across the river from Sailboat Bend, and just west of the Broward County courthouse.
-Formerly Neptune Boat Lifts, the 11,000-square-foot building has a storied past: it once belonged to the Snyders — one of the city's first pioneering families — who used it to house the horses and carriages that were tasked with carrying asphalt to pave the city's first streets.
+Slated to open before this fall, New River Brewing will be located at 280 SW Sixth St. in a large warehouse located across the river from Sailboat Bend and just west of the Broward County Courthouse.
+Formerly the home of Neptune Boat Lifts, the 11,000-square-foot building has a storied past.
+It once belonged to the Snyders — one of Fort Lauderdale's pioneering families — who used it to house the horses and carriages tasked with carrying asphalt to pave the city's first streets.

-The space, which will break ground later this month, is currently home to a 10-barrel brew house with equipment manufactured by DME Brewing Solutions.
-The taproom will offer a nostalgic vibe, says Julian, channeling Florida cracker architecture complete with the era's characteristic metal roof, raised floors, and a wraparound covered porch.
+Later this month, the Siegels will break ground on the space.
+It's currently home to New River Brewing's ten-barrel brewhouse, whose equipment was manufactured by DME Brewing Solutions.
+According to Julian, the taproom has been designed with a nostalgic vibe, channeling Florida-cracker architecture.

-When it opens later this spring, expect the brewery to begin producing an all-new lineup of core brand beers both Fine and Julian created on the Craft Beer Cartel pilot system.
+When it opens, expect the brewery to begin producing an all-new lineup of core brand beers that Fine and Julian created on the Craft Beer Cartel pilot system.

 Get the Food & Drink Newsletter